TomatoChat/visit-nexus-tracker/README.md

 ### Recent Access Control Updates
 - **Data Management Pages**: Companies, Selling Points, People, and General Categories are now restricted to Admin users only
-- **To Visit Page**: Enhanced with role-based access:
-  - **Admin**: Can view all selling points requiring visits across the organization
+- **To Visit Page**: All users (including Admin) view only their assigned selling points that need visits
-  - **Other Roles**: Can only view selling points assigned to them
 - **Menu Visibility**: Data management menu items are hidden for non-admin users
 - **Route Protection**: Direct URL access to restricted pages is blocked and redirects to home